NBA Rumors: Knicks Could Trade ‘Future Draft Picks And Young Prospects’ To Dump Joakim Noah, Per ‘SB Nation’

-Gone are the days when Joakim Noah is still considered as one of the most dominant big men in the NBA.
+Gone are the days when Joakim Noah was still considered as one of the most dominant big men in the NBA.
 From being a Defensive Play of the Year, the New York Knicks now see Noah as the odd man out on their team.
 Despite hiring a new head coach, the Knicks are still hoping to get rid of Noah and the remaining two years and $37.7 million left on his contract.

-According to Kristian Winfield of SB Nation, what the Knicks plan to do with Joakim Noah’s contract will play a major role in their plan in the summer of 2019.
-Successfully clearing Noah off the book will put the Knicks in a strong position to open up enough salary cap space for a maximum free agent.
+According to Kristian Winfield of SB Nation, what the Knicks plan to do with Joakim Noah’s contract will play a major role in their plan for the summer of 2019.
+Successfully clearing Noah off the books will put the Knicks in a strong position to open up enough salary cap space for a maximum free agent.
 The 2019 NBA free agency will be loaded with numerous NBA superstars like Kawhi Leonard, Kevin Durant, Kyrie Irving, Kemba Walker, Klay Thompson, Jimmy Butler, and DeMarcus Cousins.

 Acquiring at least one of those superstars will dramatically increase the Knicks’ chance of fully dominating the LeBron James-less Eastern Conference.
 To get rid of Joakim Noah’s contract, most people expect the Knicks to use the stretch provision on the veteran center before or after August 31.
-However, after the Houston Rockets succeeded to dump Ryan Anderson’s lucrative deal to the Phoenix Suns, there is a growing optimism in New York that the Knicks could also do the same with Noah.
+However, after the Houston Rockets succeeded in dumping Ryan Anderson’s lucrative deal to the Phoenix Suns, there is a growing optimism in New York that the Knicks could also do the same with Noah.

 “A salary dump would mean giving up future draft picks and/or young prospects to sweeten a deal with a team that’ll absorb the contract without giving much salary in return.
 The Sacramento Kings are the last team with significant 2018 cap space remaining at this point in the offseason, and they still need to come up with almost $9 million to match salary in a trade.
 Because both Deng and Noah have two years remaining on their deals, the Knicks and Lakers could also deal with teams willing to trade expiring contracts.”